axone-protocol/docs/docs/whitepaper/axone-protocol.md

 Axone is a layer-1 blockchain protocol specifically designed to connect, share, and monetize resources within the AI stack.
 It operates as an open network dedicated to the collaborative management of AI workflows, universally compatible with all data, models, and infrastructure.

 At its core, Axone represents a fundamental shift in how AI resources are organized and utilized.
-Rather than operating in isolated silos, resources in the Axone ecosystem exist within a semantic framework that enables dynamic discovery, composition, and orchestration.
+Rather than operating in isolated silos, resources in the Axone ecosystem exist within a semantic framework that enables transparent governance, composition, and orchestration.
 The Axone Protocol is built on three foundational pillars - Ontology, Governance, and Orchestration - each addressing specific challenges in the AI landscape while working in concert to enable new forms of collaboration.

 ### Key Points

 **Technical Foundation**:

-- Built on Cosmos SDK and Tendermint consensus
+- Built on [Cosmos SDK](https://docs.cosmos.network/) and [CometBFT](https://cometbft.com/) consensus
-- CosmWasm compatibility for smart contract functionality
+- [CosmWasm](https://cosmwasm.com/) for smart contract functionality
 - Native support for both on-chain and off-chain resources

 **Core Capabilities**:

-- Universal compatibility with diverse data types and AI models
+- Universal compatibility with diverse data types and AI models.
-- Seamless integration with any infra and service providers
+- Seamless integration with any infra and service providers.
-- Automated workflow orchestration and resource optimization
+- Automated workflow orchestration and resource optimization.
-- Decentralized governance and collaborative environment
+- Decentralized governance and collaborative environment.
-- Economic incentives for resource sharing and collaboration
+- Economic incentives for resource sharing and collaboration.

 **Key Innovations**:

-- **Semantic Resource Managemen**t: Unique approach to resource description and discovery using W3C standards
+- **Semantic Resource Management**: Unique approach to resource description using W3C standards.
-- **Zone-Based Governance**: Flexible governance framework for managing resource access, condition and business model
+- **Zone-Based Governance**: Flexible framework for regulating resource usage, rights, and economic models.
-- **Workflow Orchestration**: Advanced mechanisms for coordinating and handling complex AI workflows across distributed resources
+- **Workflow Orchestration**: Advanced mechanisms for coordinating and managing complex AI workflows across distributed resources.

-The protocol enables a new paradigm of AI development where resources can be freely shared, discovered, and combined while maintaining security and sovereignty.
+The protocol enables a new paradigm of AI development where resources can be freely shared, described, and combined while maintaining security and sovereignty.
 This architecture supports everything from simple data sharing to complex multi-step AI workflows, creating an ecosystem where innovation can flourish through collaboration rather than competition.

 ### The Interplay of Ontology, Governance, and Orchestration: A Holistic Protocol Architecture